 Your first and last hour of each day will often determine how productive you are throughout the day.

-The first hour of your day: The first hour to half hour of your day should always start with relaxing and reducing stress around you.
+The first hour of your day: The first hour to a half-hour of your day should always start with relaxing and reducing the stress around you.